elcorto/psweep/README.md

 ```

 For any non-trivial work, you won't use an interactive session.
 Instead, you
-will have a driver script (say `input.py`) which defines `params` and starts
+will have a driver script (say `input.py`, or a jupyter notebook, or ...) which
-`ps.run_local()`.
-Also in a common workflow, you won't define `params` and run
+defines `params` and starts `ps.run_local()`.
+Also in a common workflow, you
-a study once.
-Instead you will first have an idea about which parameter values
+won't define `params` and run a study once.
+Instead you will first have an idea
-to scan.
-You will start with a coarse grid of parameters and then inspect the
+about which parameter values to scan.
+You will start with a coarse grid of
-results and identify regions where you need more data (e.g. more dense
+parameters and then inspect the results and identify regions where you need
-sampling).
-Then you will modify `params` and run the study again.
-You will
+more data (e.g. more dense sampling).
+Then you will modify `params` and run the
-modify `input.py` multiple times, as you refine your study.
+study again.
+You will modify `input.py` multiple times, as you refine your
+study.

 ## Use git